kurrx/movie-web-app/README.md

 [react-player](https://npmjs.com/package/react-player), [Dexie](https://dexie.org),
 [CORS Proxy](https://github.com/kurrx/cors-proxy) and more.

-The main goal behind these decisions is to create streaming service without any expenses.
+The main goal behind these decisions is to create movie web app without any expenses.

 #### Firebase